nert-nlp/streusle/README.md

   - STREUSLE 4.4: 2020-11-04.
      * Update govobj.py to recognize a different style of annotation for preposition stranding.
      * Update UD to v2.6.
+     * Link from README to [16], a new paper on converting STREUSLE annotations to UCCA (Universal Conceptual Cognitive Annotation), which uses this version of the data in experiments.
   - STREUSLE 4.3: 2020-05-01.
      * Updated preposition/possessive annotations to SNACS v2.5 guidelines ([5], specifically <https://arxiv.org/abs/1704.02134v6>), which includes changes in the set of labels.
      * Added a sentence that had been omitted from a document in the training set.